reissbaker/st4t3/README.md

-Sometimes, you may want your set of states to accept some sort of configuration data, or to be able to pass some kind of top-level data from your program into the states so they can take action on it &emdash; similar to React's `props`.
+Sometimes, you may want your set of states to accept some sort of configuration data, or to be able to pass some kind of top-level data from your program into the states so they can take action on it &mdash; similar to React's `props`.
 States can optionally define data they require to be passed into their `start()` calls, and at `Machine` instantiation time you'll need to provide the data that the states require.
 For example: